 The following are just a few of the common questions that we get from clients and prospective clients as they try to make sense of their situation.
 We understand that you are going through a stressful and likely overwhelming experience, which is why we take pride in our ability to help you navigate this process with confidence.
 The following answers are intended to give you a general overview of the information, but in order to get answers that are specific to your case, contact us as soon as possible to schedule your initial consultation.

 A federal crime is a crime that is made illegal by U.S. federal legislation, meaning that any charges will be tried in a federal courthouse and by a federal judge.
 Most laws that are enforced in the United States are heard on the state level because they are made illegal by state legislation.

 If the Federal Government or any federal agency suspects that you may have committed a crime that violates federal statutes, then the agency responsible for investigating these types of crimes will open an investigation against your own alleged criminal actions.
 Depending on the nature of the alleged crimes, any number of agencies, task forces, surveillance teams, and more may take part in the investigation as they begin to build a case against you.

 Without an attorney representing you, it is likely that those individuals tasked with your investigation will attempt to get you to make statements that will likely support their position or incriminate you, therefore making their own job easier while depriving you of a fair investigation.
-Hiring an attorney is the best way to ensure that every step of your investigation is fair and just.
+Hiring a San Diego lawyer is the best way to ensure that every step of your investigation is fair and just.